gchauras/gchauras.github.io/index.md

 computer science at [ENSIMAG].
 In an earlier life, I used to be an undergrad at [Indian Institute of Technology Delhi].

+## News

+We are looking for a student to work on [M.Sc. thesis topic](https://sirop.org/app/eb2713ed-dd02-4755-b4ce-910b6f64ec4c) in collaboration with [CVG lab](http://www.cvg.ethz.ch/).

 ## Contact

 Disney Research Zurich<br />